 THE days of the Old West and the Gold Rush Era are alive and well in a Single Action Shooting competition!

-Guns used in Single Action matches include iconic arms like the Colt Model 1873 “Peacemaker” revolver, the Winchester Model 1873 lever-action rifle, the Winchester Model 1887 lever-action shotgun, and double-barrelled coach shotguns.
+Firearms used in Single Action matches include iconic arms like the Colt Model 1873 “Peacemaker” revolver, the Winchester Model 1873 lever-action rifle, the Winchester Model 1887 lever-action shotgun, and double-barrelled coach shotguns.

 Single Action Shooting competitors – male and female, young and old – come from all walks of life and share an interest in the pioneering days of the Old West and Gold Rush era.